rabuu/steganos/README.md

 # steganos
-steganos is a simple program to hide message in an image or to extract a message from such an image, respectively.
+steganos is a simple program to hide a message in an image or to extract a message from such an image, respectively.

 ## basic concept